Serofer/MorseTranslator/README.md

 # MorseTranslator

 This is a web page to translate morse code.
-It is a part of my project <a href="https://github.com/Serofer/Rekrutenbehelf"> Rekrutenbehelf</a>.
+It is a part of my project Rekrutenbehelf</a>.
 <br>
 It has already following features:

 <ul>
 <li>translating alhpanumeric to morse and back</li>
 <li>generating an audio of the morse code</li>